skyl4rk/Reddit_bots/README.md

 Change the search terms to those which you would prefer.
 Change the blocked strings to things you do not want to see in your feed.

 Check the time zone adjustment, the current adjustment is for US Eastern Time, - 4 hours (in seconds).
+Some scripts may not require adjustment.

 Run the scripts daily, or hourly using cron and the .sh files.